Are your employees engaged at your workplace? If not, it’s time to take a look at your employee engagement strategies.

 Employee engagement is important.
 Not because it directly makes you money, but because it gets you commitment, drive, and passion that money can never buy you.

-Here’re five ways to make your work place stand out from a sea of sameness.
-There is more to employee engagement strategies that creating a welcoming work environment.
+Here’re five ways to make your workplace stand out from the sea of sameness.
+There is more to employee engagement strategies than creating a welcoming work environment.
 Plan around these strategies to drive engagement, productivity, and better results overall.

 1. Reward With Liberal Time-offs